Ridley fox/nita parris 1

 The blow to the side of his head dropped Ridley Fox to the floor.
 The cold surface against the side of his face, the jarring pain and the spinning were the last things he remembered before he blacked out.
 When he awoke, the throbbing pain remained, as he was dragged by his legs across the floor, the concrete scraping the back of his scalp.
 He opened his eyes, to stare into the barrel of a Russian AK-108 assault rifle less than a foot above him.

 His fiancée, Jessica, had died at the hands of his captors, two years before, just hours after he had proposed.
 Unlike her, he knew they’d torture him first.
 He had promised to give up his career in the Joint Task Force Two (JTF2)—Canada’s equivalent to America’s SEALs—to settle down with her.
-After she died, the heavy drinking and bar fights began, and then ended shortly after, with Fox in prison.
+The heavy drinking and bar fights began, and then ended shortly after, with Fox in a prison holding cell.
 That’s where he met his current CIA superior, General Paul Downing, and learned everything about the weapons consortium known as the Arms of Ares—his captors.

 Fox mentally shook away that memory, as he watched a tangled web of exposed pipes and cheap wire mesh-covered light bulbs that ran along the ceiling while he was dragged along.
 One of the guards yelled at him in Russian.
-Although Fox was fluent in Russian, as well as several others, he was too disoriented to listen.
+Although Fox was fluent in the language, as well as a few others from each continent, he was too disoriented to listen.
 All he did was concentrate on getting his strength back.
 But even if he got most of it back, he still would’ve been mentally unable to focus on overpowering his captors.